Every state’s favourite fast food chain: the ultimate list

 The ultimate fast food joints

-Whether you’re craving a juicy burger stacked with melted cheese and crispy bacon, the freshest fish tacos, or the spiciest chili fries, you'll find what you're looking for at these fabulous no-frills food trucks, hole-in-the-wall gems, and mom-and-pop eateries.
-They may not be fancy but, when it comes to delivering mouth-watering food in minutes, they’re unbeatable.
-Read on to discover the best fast food restaurant in every US state.
+Whether you’re craving a juicy burger stacked with melted cheese and crispy bacon, the freshest fish tacos, or the most decadent loaded fries, you'll find what you're looking for in America’s amazing fast food spots.
+From no-frills food trucks to hole-in-the-wall gems and mom-and-pop eateries, these joints may not be fancy but, when it comes to delivering mouthwatering food in minutes, they’re unbeatable.

 Our selections are based on genuine user reviews, awards and accolades, and the first-hand experience of our team.
 They're also regularly checked and updated.